The Golden Cocker Retriever belongs to the sporting breed group and scores high in obedience training and agility.

 Ears should be wiped and cleaned weekly.
 If your Golden Cocker Retriever loves the water, check his ears for excess moisture after every swim to avoid yeast or bacteria growth.

-Nails should be clipped and and filed every 2 weeks or so.
+Nails should be clipped and filed every 2 weeks or so.
 Teeth should be brushed daily to prevent tartar buildup.

 How Big is a Full-Grown Golden Cocker Retriever?